alexboc10/SOA_project/README.txt

 opens them, send and receiving messages, removes services and awakes threads.
 For testing purposes some actions generates errors, proving the coherent behaviour of the system.

-For the usage of char device it is necessary to choice the Major number bound to it, expressed as constant in include/constants.h.
-If The value is 0, the system will choice it.
+For the usage of char device it is necessary to choose the Major number bound to it, expressed as constant in include/constants.h.
+If The value is 0, the system will choose it.